-The Victorian Seniors Festival is a major state-wide festival for Senior Victorians.
-The Festival runs from 1–31 October every year, with free and low-cost events right across Victoria.
+The Victorian Seniors Festival is a major state-wide festival for older Victorians.
+The festival runs from 1–31 October every year.
+The festival delivers a range of free and low-cost events for older Victorians.
+The Department of Families, Fairness and Housing (DFFH) coordinates the festival.

 Victorian Senior of the Year Awards